Sky’s premium TV offering is market-leading for good reason, but it’s not for every budget. Here’s our verdict on the Sky Q set-top box and service.

 Sky Q is the main satellite TV service run by European telecoms giant, Sky.
-It’s the premium version of the provider’s long-running, subscription-based pay TV offering, after replacing Sky+ and Sky+ HD a few years ago.
+It’s the latest, most comprehensive version of the provider’s long-running, subscription-based pay-TV offering.

 It comes with more recording capacity than ever before, ultra-HD and 4K options.
 And it’s all experienced on a modern, intuitive interface for easy navigation across different menus.